harding/old-docs-history-bitcoin.org/en/developer-guide.md

 described in the next section, it is highly recommended that change be sent to a new P2PH or P2SH address.

-### Key Pair Reuse
+### Avoiding Key Reuse

+The block chain, Bitcoin's ledger, is public information, so anyone can look up the aggregate balance of all outputs sent to a particular public key, pubkey hash, or script hash.
+Every time you pay or are paid by someone, you give them one of these three pieces of information, allowing them to look up the corresponding balance of millibits on the the block chain.

+Most people prefer not to reveal how many millibits they have to everyone with whom they transact.
+A solution which provides a reasonable degree of financial privacy is easy to implement: when someone wants to pay you, give them a never-before-used pubkey hash as a P2PH or P2SH address.

+The new address will not be linked to any of your previous addresses, so the payer cannot see how many millibits you have at the time of payment.
+He will, of course, know how many millibits he pays you, and if he watches the block chain closely as you spend his payment, he may be able to figure out how much you haven't spent yet.

+If you combine his payment, or a transaction descended from it, with a payment someone else gave you, he may be able to track the millibits from that second payment too.
+But as long as you consistently use a new public key (in some form) for every incoming payment, no one will ever be able to determine from block chain data exactly how many millibits you control.

+#### Private Key Reuse Security Considerations

+In addition to enhancing your financial privacy, avoiding key reuse can enhance your security in the event of a serious, but not fatal, flaw in the cryptographic signing system used by Bitcoin.

-When possible, you should avoid signing more than one transaction with the same private key.
-Although the theory behind the signing system Bitcoin uses, ECDSA, has been widely peer reviewed without any real-world problems being found, actual implementations (such as the one used by Bitcoin Core) are occasionally found vulnerable to various attacks.
+The theory behind the signing system Bitcoin uses, ECDSA, has been widely peer reviewed without any real-world problems being discovered, but actual implementations (such as the one used by Bitcoin Core) are occasionally found vulnerable to various attacks.

 Bitcoin was designed to anticipate these possible vulnerabilities by letting you obfuscate ECDSA public keys with a SHA256 hash in either the